2009 - Top 10 Locations for Travel Nursing

 So, who should try travel nursing?

 Travel nursing is the perfect opportunity for nurses looking to explore the country while earning a higher nursing salary and strong benefits.
-Travel nurse jobs generally last for 13 weeks, during which travel nurses receive free private housing, free health, life, and dental insurance, licensure reimbursement, free continuing education classes, and tax advantages, all while earning up to twice as much as someone in a permanent nursing position.
+Travel nurse jobs generally last for 13 weeks, during which travel nurses receive free private housing, comprensive health insurance, licensure reimbursement, free continuing education classes, and tax advantages, all while earning up to twice as much as someone in a permanent nursing position.

 Beyond the financial benefits, travel nurses are given a lot of flexibility in their positions.
 As a travel nurse, you can choose your own start dates and can include vacation time in your contracts.
 Plus, travel nurses work in some of the best hospitals across the United States.
 Whether you want to work in a big city or a rural town, there is a travel nursing job that’s right for you.

 - Reno, Nevada – Reno is Nevada’s “Biggest Little City” and is rated among the best 100 places to live and launch a career; more information about Reno on CNNMoney.com.
 This fast growing valley city offers nurses superb quality of life and a temperate climate featuring four distinct seasons with few extremes.
 Aside from being a world-famous gaming capital you can also find plentiful shopping, inexpensive buffets, great shows and non-stop fun!
 Learn more about travel nurse jobs in Reno